 If your fridge still smells off after a good clean, try spreading baking soda or coffee grounds on a tray, then putting it inside your fridge with the door closed for a while.
 That should take care of any lingering odors.

 Do you have any fridge cleaning tricks?
-Share it in the comments section below, unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share it in the comments section below and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.